This is the mandatory training page. Click here to return to CAP's information page on preventing and addressing sexual abuse and misconduct.

 Once you have completed the AFRHP training modules, please take a few minutes to complete this survey.

 This content appears in certain menu dropdowns as well as the homepage pathways.
 Editing these edits all of them.

-This section provides information and resources regarding registration requirements, fees and the forms that must be completed in order to become a registered psychologist in Alberta.
+This section provides information and resources regarding registration requirements, fees and renewing a practice permit.

 This section provides information and resources to address concerns about the conduct of a psychologist.

-The College communicates daily with members, providing regulatory information and guidance.
-Regulated members are welcome to contact the College for professional guidance related to regulatory information.
+CAP communicates with members, providing regulatory information and guidance.
+Regulated members are welcome to contact CAP for professional guidance related to regulatory information.